 Rail shippers are not “captive” to railroads.

 The simple truth is that access to only one railroad does not mean there is a lack of transportation options for that shipper.
 Some shippers mischaracterize themselves as “captive” if they only have access to one railroad.
-This message is misleading for a couple reasons.
+This message is misleading for a couple of reasons.
 First, most rail customers have always been served by only one railroad, as most shippers cannot economically support two railroads, just like most cities cannot support two MLB teams.
-Second, many shippers have other modal options, like truck or water carrier, to move their products.
-The reason that most rail traffic is not subject to STB regulation is because there are competitive forces in the marketplace that make regulatory oversight unnecessary.
+Second, many shippers have other modal options, like trucks or water carriers, to move their products.
+The reason that most rail traffic is not subject to STB regulation is that there are competitive forces in the marketplace that make regulatory oversight unnecessary.
 Therefore, a shipper is not “captive” just because two railroads do not come to its front door.

 Rail mergers did not create “captive” shippers.

 The economic regulator of the industry — the STB — must authorize rail mergers.
 For over 50 years, if a proposed merger would have reduced rail-to-rail competition, the regulator has either rejected it or imposed mitigating conditions.
-In fact, mitigation conditions, like trackage rights, were placed on every major merger since the Staggers Act, to ensure shippers that had multiple railroads serving them prior to the merger still had multiple-railroad service following the merger.
+In fact, mitigation conditions, like trackage rights, were placed on every major merger since the Staggers Act to ensure shippers that had multiple railroads serving them prior to the merger still had multiple-railroad service following the merger.
 Most importantly, no merger has allowed a shipper to go from two railroads to one.

 In addition, the last major merger was more than 20 years ago.
 Mergers have done nothing to reduce regulators’ substantial authority to protect shippers against unreasonable railroad pricing or practices, much less create captivity.
 Instead, mergers created the efficient rail network we have today.
-They extended the benefits of single-line service to more shippers, for more commodities, over longer distances, while opening new markets for shippers in the process.
+They extended the benefits of single-line service to more shippers, for more commodities, over longer distances while opening new markets for shippers in the process.
 Railroads passed many of these productivity gains to their customers in the form of lower rates.
-Average rail rates today are 43% lower than in 1981, meaning the average rail shipper can move significantly more freight for about the same price it paid more almost 40 years ago.
+Average rail rates today are 44% lower than in 1981, meaning the average rail shipper can move significantly more freight for about the same price it paid almost 40 years ago.